“The Mystery Method” is a system for meeting and seducing women developed by Erik von Markovik, also known by his nickname “Mystery”.

 S3 – Sex

-There are several drawbacks to the Mystery Method in my opinion.
+There are also some drawbacks to the Mystery Method, in my opinion.

-My main gripe with the Mystery Method’s system is that it doesn’t simplify seduction: it makes it more complicated and less clear.
+Indeed my main gripe with the Mystery Method is not its simplified system of steps, but that it doesn’t really simplify seduction at all.
+As a matter of fact, it might make it more complicated and less clear.

 It can happen much quicker with a simple glance (or it can never happen at all, of course).